ShakyaAbeytunge/Piano_playing_gesture_evaluator/README.md

 The guide below explains how to preprocess raw videos to generate inputs compatible with our models.

+First, download the dataset from [this drive folder](https://drive.google.com/drive/folders/1feeNVbfy7ozpBxeAeLsTV9Qh-aeMloA_?usp=sharing), and place the `videos` inside the `preprocessing` folder of this repository.

 To ensure consistent and reliable performance, raw piano-playing videos must be processed through several preprocessing stages.
 All preprocessing scripts are located in:

 The preprocessing pipeline consists of three main steps: